MASTER OF SCIENCE IN COUNSELOR EDUCATION

 Program Cycle

 The Counselor Education Program operates in a cohort model.
 Candidates meet with their coordinator to develop a Plan of Study prior to enrolling.
-The Clinical Mental Health option is 60 credits and the School Counseling option is currently 48 credits to complete.
-Beginning with the 2023 cohort, the school counseling concentration will also require 60 credits for completion.
-Students previously enrolled will be grandfathered at 48 credits.
-Classes begin in mid-May (Summer Session 1) and it usually takes about three years to complete the program.
-School Counseling candidates can choose to pursue a bridge to become a licensed clinical mental health counselor which may extend the program length.
+The Clinical Mental Health Counseling option and the School Counseling option both require 60 credits for completion.
+Classes begin in mid-May (Summer Session 1) and it takes three years to complete the program.
+School Counseling candidates may take additional courses to become a licensed clinical mental health counselor which may extend the program length.
 All candidates are required to take an exit exam in the spring prior to graduation.

 Gate Keeping